Guides

 What is a shadow board?

-A shadow board typically consists of 13 people from a cross-section of the business, and all are young – either millennials or GenZers.
+A shadow board typically consists of 9 to 13 people from a cross-section of the business, and all are younger – either millennials or GenZers.

 The CEO usually sponsors the shadow board, and its primary purpose is to provide insight, feedback, and ideas to senior decision-makers in the company, representing their generation’s perspective.